Anger, decreased sales reported by Vernon businesses over COVID-19 vaccination checks - Kelowna Capital News

 Anxiety is also on high among owners and staff wondering when the next agitated customer might come through the door.

-The latest COVID-19 government protocols requires restaurants, gyms and other ‘non-essential’ shops to check for proof of vaccination before allowing customers to enter.
+The latest COVID-19 government protocols require restaurants, gyms and other non-essential businesses to check for proof of vaccination before allowing customers to enter.

 “Every time someone walks through the door, business owners and staff wonder if that individual will become agitated,” Greater Vernon Chamber of Commerce president Robin Cardew said.
 “We know passports are contentious, but business owners and their employees don’t create the rules.
 Aggressive behaviour is not going to change the situation and, in fact, will only add to the stress businesses and non-profits have been experiencing during the pandemic.”

-The Chamber is asking residents to continue to support businesses and non-profits during the pandemic and to be respectful over government protocols.
+The chamber is asking residents to continue to support businesses and non-profits during the pandemic and to be respectful of government protocols.

 “We heard that uncertainty about how patrons may react to showing proof of vaccination is creating a level of anxiety,” Cardew said.